abeard1/EssayHelper/README.md

-# <a href="https://abeard1.w3.uvm.edu/cs008/FinalProject/form.php">Essay Helper - Web Design Final Project</a>
+# <a href="https://abeard1.w3.uvm.edu/cs008/FinalProject/form.php">Essay Helper - Intro to Web Design Final Project</a>
 #

 EssayHelper is a tool to help fine-tune your essays.
 A little background on how it works: